dotpyu/dotpyu.github.io/_pages/about.md

     <p>115 Waterman St</p>
     <p>Providence, RI 02905</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D.
 Candidate in Computer Science advised by <a href='http://stephenbach.net/'>Prof. Stephen Bach</a>.

-I primarily work on weak supervision problems where we explore learning with limited, indirect and/or noisy supervisions and minimal human efforts.
-I also explore how to take advantage of the infinite granuarities from <a href='https://arxiv.org/pdf/2108.07258.pdf'>foundation models</a> (GPTs, CLIP etc.) to assist weak supervision systems.
+My main focus is on tackling weak supervision problems using approaches that involve working with limited, indirect, and/or noisy supervision while minimizing human effort.
+Additionally, I investigate the benefits of leveraging <a href='https://arxiv.org/pdf/2108.07258.pdf'>foundation models</a> (GPTs, T5s, CLIP etc.) to enhance weak supervision workflow.

 I am a proud <a href='https://wisc.edu'>👐🏟🧀 Badger</a> and I got my BS in CS and Math there in 2019.